AI, Arts & Performance Lab

 Founding Artistic Director of The Empty Space Theater

-Leader of The Generator’s AI Arts & Performance Specialty Lab
+Co-leader of The Generator’s AI Arts, Media & Performance Specialty Lab

 “I am interested in courageous collaborations between artists/practitioners and AI.
 I am also interested in how AI can inspire bold classroom activities, assignments, and assessments.
 I’ve observed how such pedagogical innovations can cultivate creativity and critical thinking, while preparing students to thrive in a world outside the university.”